Do I need to get screenplay coverage before I submit it to agencies, contests, and studios?

 Will my credit card payment be safe?

-We use two of the biggest, most trustworthy payment processors in the world – Stripe and Paypal – to safely and securely process our customers’ payments.
-Any payment information you send is securely encrypted by Stripe and Paypal, both coming and going, so you can rest knowing your payment information will be 100% safe.
+We use some of the biggest, most trustworthy payment processors in the world – Stripe, Paypal, Apple Pay, and BitPay – to safely and securely process our customers’ payments.
+Any payment information you send is securely encrypted by Stripe, Paypal, Apple Pay, or Bitpay, both coming and going, so you can rest knowing your payment information will be 100% safe.

 “How do I order?
 What’s the process?”